Whip up this quick and easy sugar-free Chocolate Whipped Cream and serve it with fresh berries for a great treat and zero guilt.

 - 2 Tbls Cocoa Powder

 - Add whipped cream to a mixer with a whisk attachment and start on medium speed.
 Slowly add in ingredients until thick and soft peaks form.
+It should triple in volume.

 - Serve with fresh berries and enjoy as an appetizer or dessert.